LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 	These fields will only appear if the values for the attributes 'RequireSiteName' and 'RequireOrganisation' are set to ``Yes`` in the XML profile.

 Select the data layers you wish to include in the search in the 'Layers to Search' list.
-Use the :kbd:`Ctrl` key to select individual layers, or the :kbd:`Shift` key to select a range of layers.
-Selected layers will appear highlighted, layers that will not be included remain unselected (:numref:`figSelectLayers`).

 .. _figSelectLayers: